 Do you need to be at an ideal weight (or goal weight) before proceeding with your surgery?

 If you are planning on plastic surgery after losing weight – either on your own or through the help of Bariatric Surgery – you will likely need to plan your surgical journey to be adequately prepared.
-Body Contouring can take several years and require several different procedures, some of which can be combined and others which may best be done independently (such as an Arm Lift procedure).
+Body Contouring can take several years and require several different procedures, some of which can be combined and others that may best be done independently (such as an Arm Lift procedure).
 Dr Patrick Briggs can help you create a custom body shaping surgical plan to get you where you’re wanting to get to, in terms of firmer contours and less redundant skin after weight changes.

 But it still helps to have realistic expectations of what surgery can – and cannot – do for your body.
 That often means you’ll need to get your body more fit and healthy before you can consider further surgery to reduce stubborn fat or redundant skin folds.